runtimeverification/k/docs/user_manual.md

 Furthermore, we also need to make sorts with more specific tokens subsorts of ones with more general tokens.
-We add the token attribute to this production so that all tokens of a particular sort are marked with the sort it is parsed as, and not a subsort thereof. e.g. we get `underbar(#token("foo", "NameWithUnderbar"))` instead of `underbar(#token("foo", "#LowerId"))`
+We add the token attribute to this production so that all tokens of a particular sort are marked with the sort they are parsed as and not a subsort thereof. e.g. we get `underbar(#token("foo", "NameWithUnderbar"))` instead of `underbar(#token("foo", "#LowerId"))`